Kavery-pm/WeatherForecastDashboard/README.md

 npm install

+3.Create a .env file in the root directory of your project.
+You can use this file to store sensitive information and configuration settings that your application needs to run.
+For example: VITE_REACT_APP_API_KEY=your_openweathermap_api_key_here

+Make sure to replace your_openweathermap_api_key_here with your actual OpenWeatherMap API key.

-3. Start the development server:
+4. Start the development server:

   npm run dev